strongloop/strongloop.com2/_posts/2017-05-17-strongloop-evolves-community.md

 - Read about planned changes to [LoopBack](https://strongloop.com/strongblog/announcing-loopback-next/).
 - Learn more about [API Microgateway](https://strongloop.com/strongblog/introducing-api-microgateway-programmable-open-source-gateway-apis/).
 - Check out how the Open API Initiative and the Linux Foundation are combining efforts to produce [APIStrat 17](https://www.openapis.org/blog/2017/04/13/the-open-api-initiative-and-the-linux-foundation-to-produce-apistrat-17).
+- Have you used Arc, LoopBack, or API Connect and are wondering what these changes mean?
+Check out our [FAQ](https://strongloop.com/faq).